2019 MLS Roster Composition

 - Players occupying roster slots 25-28 may be filled with players earning either (i) the Reserve Minimum Salary ($56,250 in 2019) or (ii) Homegrown Players earning more than the Reserve Minimum Salary subject to the Homegrown Player Subsidy.

 - Reserve Minimum Salary Players must be 24 years or younger during the League Year (age of player is determined by year - not date - of birth).

 - These slots may not be filled with Senior Minimum Salary Players or Generation adidas Players.

-- All players in slots 25-28 must be paid a base salary that is at least the Reserve Minimum Salary (US$54,500).
+- All players in slots 25-28 must be paid a base salary that is at least the Reserve Minimum Salary ($56,250).

-- Players occupying roster spots 29 and 30 must be Homegrown Players and will follow the same roster and budget rules as Homegrown Players occupying Reserve Roster spots 25-28.
+- Players occupying roster slots 29 and 30 must be Homegrown Players and will follow the same roster and budget rules as Homegrown Players occupying Reserve Roster slots 25-28.

 Treatment of Homegrown Players on a Club's Roster

-If a Homegrown Player is initially added to a club's Supplemental or Reserve Roster and subsequently moved to the Senior Roster, they may only be moved back to the Supplemental or Reserve Roster if they are earning either (i) the Senior Minimum Salary or (ii) Reserve Minimum Salary.
+If a Homegrown Player is initially added to a club's Supplemental Roster or Reserve Roster and subsequently moved to the Senior Roster, he may only be moved back to the Supplemental Roster or Reserve Roster if he is earning either (i) the Senior Minimum Salary or (ii) Reserve Minimum Salary.